-The Company concluded that as of December 31, 2012 there was an indicator of potential impairment and, accordingly, the Company tested long-lived assets for impairment and determined that certain long-lived assets at four campuses were impaired.
-This resulted in a pre-tax charge of \$1.3 million for leasehold improvements.
-The Company concluded that as of June 30, 2012 there was an indicator of potential impairment and, accordingly, the Company tested long-lived assets for impairment and determined that certain long-lived assets at 10 campuses were impaired.
-This resulted in a pre-tax charge of \$8.3 million which included leasehold improvements of \$8.1 million and definite-lived intangible assets of \$0.2 million (\$4.0 million included in discontinued operations).
+The Company concluded that as of December 31, 2012 and June 30, 2012, there was an indicator of potential impairment and, accordingly, the Company tested long-lived assets for impairment and determined that certain long-lived assets at four and 10 of its campuses were impaired.
+This resulted in a pre-tax charge of \$1.3 million (\$0.9 million included in discontinued operations) for leasehold improvements as of December 31, 2012 and \$8.3 million (4.4 million in discontinued operations) as of June 30, 2012, which included leasehold improvements of \$8.1 million and \$0.2 million in definite-lived intangible assets respectively.